E. J. Tackett: 2025: fourth PBA Player of the Year award

 Tackett won his 24th PBA Tour title, sixth major, and second U.S. Open on February 2, 2025.
 Standing in 78th place and 200 pins outside the cut line for match play after two qualifying rounds, Tackett rallied to make the cut by 21 pins.
 After finishing match play as the #2 seed, Tackett eliminated previous U.S. Open winner Chris Via in the semifinal match.
 He then defeated top seed Andrew Anderson in the final match, 238–184, to don his second career green jacket.

 On February 16, Tackett won his 25th PBA Tour title at the PBA Pete Weber Missouri Classic.
 Qualifying as the top seed, he defeated Dom Barrett in his lone televised finals match, 238–202.
 This win tied Tackett with Brian Voss for 11th place on the all-time PBA Tour titles list.

 On March 15 at the PBA Mike Aulby Nevada Classic, Tackett survived the longest sudden death roll-off in PBA Tour history.
 After he and Tour rookie Ethan Fiore tied at 238 in the semifinal match, they both rolled the first six strikes in sudden death.
 Tackett then rolled a seventh strike while Fiore got a 9-count, sending Tackett to the final match.
 He would go on to lose that match to Andrew Anderson.

 Tackett made the championship finals for all five 2025 World Series of Bowling events, finishing third in the Scorpion Championship, second in the Viper Championship, and fourth in the Chameleon Championship, before moving on to defend his title in the PBA Shark Championship.
 On March 19, EJ did just that, claiming his 26th PBA tour title at the PBA Shark Championship.
 The win tied him with Don Johnson for tenth place on the all-time PBA Tour titles list.
 As the top seed, Tackett defeated Tom Smallwood in the championship match, 265–206.

 Upon qualifying as the second seed for the March 22 PBA World Championship finals, Tackett made his PBA-record seventh straight final round appearance (in singles events) overall.
 Tackett went on to win the PBA World Championship, his second major of the season and seventh overall, defeating Jason Belmonte in the final match, 242–222.
 In doing so, Tackett became the third player to earn a three-peat in the World Championship, joining Earl Anthony (who did it twice) and Belmonte.
-This was also Tackett’s 4th PBA World Championship, surpassing Walter Ray Williams Jr., Norm Duke and Belmonte, and now only trailing Anthony’s 6 PBA World Championships.
+This was also Tackett’s 4th PBA World Championship, surpassing Walter Ray Williams Jr., Norm Duke and Belmonte, and now only trails Anthony’s 6 PBA World Championships.
 His 27th title put him alone in tenth place on the all-time PBA Tour titles list.